 Experienced Rocklin Divorce Lawyers

 Divorce is never easy for anyone, particularly for children who often have a hard time coping with this major life change.
 As the divorce proceedings move forward, you will have to make difficult decisions regarding your family, your property, your assets, and everything in between.
 At the Law Offices of Keegan & Myers, PC, we have over 25 years of combined legal experience in various levels of court and mediation, and provide cost-conscious solutions to help you resolve these sensitive issues and protect your interest for the long-term.
-Additionally, we are one of the few law firms capable of providing assistance with preparing a Qualified Domestic Relations Order (QDRO).
+Additionally, we are one of the few law firms capable of providing assistance with preparing a Qualified Domestic Relations Order (Division of Retirement).

 As trusted legal counselors who specifically handle family law and divorce matters, our experienced Rocklin divorce attorneys possess the skill, insight, and knowledge necessary to help clients and their families navigate the complexities of divorce and other family-related legal disputes.
 Our goal is to provide compassionate legal counsel to help you achieve the peaceful and happy future you and your family deserves.
 You should not have to endure this alone and risk making potentially costly mistakes.